 Let’s take a look at the components of an effective low-touch model for SaaS and tech companies.

 1: A source of leads

-Buying or scraping data is dropped for more effective, opt-in permission marketing approaches, which means ramping up on content, email and social media marketing.
+Buying or scraping data is dropped for more effective, opt-in permission marketing approaches.
+That means ramping up content, email and social media marketing.

-This means placing the content carefully across the Internet: Focus on channels where these potential buyers and stakeholders spend time online, from forums to sector-specific media, blogs and social networks.
+This means placing the content carefully across the Internet.
+Focus on channels where these potential buyers and stakeholders spend time online.
+This can be forums to sector-specific media, blogs and social networks.
 Add value at every stage.

 2: Sales Leads Pipeline